manassaloi/manassaloi.github.io/_posts/2020-04-26-rules-project-management.markdown

 1. Every task should be assigned to a single directly responsible individual
 2. If a task is assigned to a team, then it is not assigned to anyone
 3. All discussions regarding a project should happen in the relevant public channel on Slack.
-No private DMs allowed.
+No private DMs allowed
 4. A task should remain in 2 states:
  - Waiting for a timeline
  - Has a timeline
 5. A task's status should be one of these:
  - Yet to be picked
  - In progress
  - Done
  - Delayed